PennyLaneAI/qml/demos_quantum-chemistry.rst

    :property="og:description": Explore and master quantum algorithms for quantum chemistry.
    :property="og:image": https://pennylane.ai/qml/_static/demos_card.png

 Quantum chemistry is one of the leading application areas of quantum computers.
-Master how to use PennyLane to construct molecular Hamiltonians, design quantum circuits for quantum chemistry, and simulate properties of molecules and materials.
+Master the use of PennyLane to construct molecular Hamiltonians, design quantum circuits for quantum chemistry, and simulate properties of molecules and materials.

 .. raw:: html